 Students may use school computers and school iPads in compliance with the SFCS acceptable use policy and at approved times.
-No other electronic devices are permitted in school, including personal cell phones, iPods, tablets, or smart watches.
-If any of these electronic devices are brought to school, they must be brought to the office as soon as the student arrives at school, and picked up only when the student is being dismissed.
-Please contact the Principal with any questions about electronic devices.
+Students may not take pictures of other students or staff.
+No other electronic devices are permitted to be used in school, including personal laptops, cell phones, iPods, air pods, headphones, tablets, or smart watches.
+If any of these electronic devices are brought to school, they must be turned into the homeroom/advisory teacher when the student arrives at school, and picked up only when the student is being dismissed.
+Cell phones may not be used while on school grounds.

-Students who choose not to follow this rule will have their electronic device removed and brought to Mrs. Crowley or Mrs. McClure.
-If this is the first offense, a parent will be called, and the student will be permitted to pick up their device at the end of the school day.
-If this is a repeated offense, a parent will be called, and a parent will need to come see Mrs. Crowley or Mrs. McClure to pick up the electronic device at the end of the school day.
+Any photography or videotaping while on school grounds without prior consent of Administration is prohibited, and there shall be NO cellphone use during after school detentions.
+Please contact a teacher or school administrator with any questions about electronic devices.

-We cannot control and monitor messaging and apps on personal devices in the same manner that we can on SFCS devices.
+Students who choose not to follow this rule will have their electronic device removed and brought to an administrator.
+If this is the first offense, the student will be given a warning by school administration, parents will be contacted via email or phone, , and the student will be permitted to pick up their device at the end of the school day.
+If there is a second offense, the student will serve detention, the device is confiscated and returned at the end of school day and parent notified.
+If there is a third or more offense, the student will serve multiple detentions and possibly an in-school suspension, AND A PARENT MUST PERSONALLY PICK-UP THE DEVICE FROM AN ADMINISTRATOR We cannot control and monitor messaging and apps on personal devices in the same manner that we can on SFCS devices.
 Messaging, taking pictures, etc. are not only a distraction to learning, but could lead to bullying.
 Students do not need a personal device because they each have a school-issued device.
-Electronic devices provided to students are a learning tool and a resource students are privileged to use at the teacher's discretion.
-It is neither a toy nor a right.
-It is used to promote and enhance students' educational experiences here at SFCS.
-Students who choose not to follow the technology policy will have the following consequences: 1st offense: lose device for five school days; 2nd offense: lose device for one month; 3rd offense: lose device for the rest of the year.
+If parents/guardians need to contact the student during the school day, they may call the school office.